nablarch/nablarch-document/en/application_framework/application_framework/handlers/web/multipart_handler.rst

 when multipart parsing error [#part_error]_ or :ref:`file size exceeds the upper limit <multipart_handler-file_limit>` is encountered.

 Therefore, the error page corresponding to `400(BadRequest)` must be configured in `web.xml`.
-If the error page is not configured in `web.xml`, the default page of Web application server is returned to the client.
+If the error page is not configured in `web.xml`, the default page of web application server is returned to the client.

 .. important::